pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-package-images.hbs.md

 # tanzu insight package images

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight package images` to get the images that contain the given package by name.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight package images` command to get the images that contain the given package by name.

 ## <a id='synopsis'></a>Synopsis